 Who has to pay tolls in Norway?

 All drivers, regardless of nationality, have to pay on Norwegian toll roads.
-There are two tariff classes: light vehicles
+Read more about the rate groups here.

 What is the legal basis for toll payment?